How to Play

 Group Size: 1 (or 2-6)

 Directions: For individual work time, simply provide each participant with a deck and ask them to work through it, integrating ideas and completing tasks that resonate with them.
 After 30-60 minutes of work time, invite folks to share their progress with one another.
-For more collaborative work time, Place the deck in the center of each table and turn over three cards face up.
-Ask participants to read all three cards aloud to their table mates, and then silently choose one card to focus on for the next 15 minutes of individual work time.
+For more collaborative work time, place the deck in the center of each table and turn over three cards face up.
+Ask participants to read all three cards aloud to their table mates, and then, individually and silently, choose one card to focus on for the next 15 minutes of individual work time.
 During that time, invite participants to develop one concrete way to integrate that concept more deeply into their own course.
 This could mean simply trying out the AI-activity idea on the card if applicable; or, it could involve coming up with a new original idea.
 After 15 minutes, ask participants share and compare their work with folks at their tables.
 Repeat with a new set of three cards!

 A Student-Centered Start